Affording Your Education

 We also encourage you to ask your church about any scholarships they offer and look into your denomination’s foundation and scholarship programs.
 You may be surprised by how many people are willing to help support your theological education!

 The Office of Financial Aid is here to help you understand your options and answer any questions you have on affording your education.
-Our Financial Aid Director, Jason Gill, is available for phone or in-person consultations.
-You can reach him at 847.866.3987 or via email.
+You can contact the Office of Financial Aid at firstname.lastname@example.org.

 Financial Aid: FAQ

 Types of Aid

 Q1: How do I apply for scholarships at Garrett-Evangelical Theological Seminary?